kpenev/AstroWISP/documentation/sphinx/source/python_interface/background.rst

 ********************

 Photometry starts by determining the background level and its uncertainty for each source.
-At present SuperPhot uses the median average and the scatter around it (after outlier rejection) of pixels in an annulus around each source, excluding pixels too close to other sources.
+At present AstroWISP uses the median average and the scatter around it (after outlier rejection) of pixels in an annulus around each source, excluding pixels too close to other sources.
 The user specifies two radii: